tonyspiro/tonyspiro.com-react/README.md

 Go to [http://localhost:8000](http://localhost:8000)

 ### About the app
 * My original website at [http://tonyspiro.com](tonyspiro.com) is built on the WordPress platform.
-After running benchmark tests between my WordPress site and this React / Cosmic JS version, the React version clocks in over 10x FASTER to "first paint".
+After running benchmark tests between my WordPress site and this React / Cosmic JS version, the React version clocks in over 10x FASTER to "first paint" using ApacheBench.
 This is the real benefit from the React / API set up, less server overhead and faster page load times between "pages".
 You can really see a significant speed difference on mobile.

 WordPress (26.7 seconds):